miwermi/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 ![Outcomes by LaunchDate](Assets/Kickstarter_TheaterOutcomesBasedOnLauchDate_withData.png)
+Figure 3: Outcomes for US "Theater" Kickstarters by Launch Date

 By charting outcomes on a line chart with markers based on launch date, we see that the month that lauched the most successful Kickstarter campaigns was May (234/2185).
 Also illustrated is that failed kickstarters have occured at similarly high rates in January, June, July and October (all near 150/1500).